vfalmado/DS2SOTFS-save-manager/README.md

 ## Prerequisites
 - Operating System: A Linux-based system.
 - Steam Installation: Steam must be installed (non-Flatpak version).
-- Game Installation: Dark Souls II: Scholar of the First Sin must be installed on your system.
+- Game Installation: the game must be installed on your system.
 - Save File Generation: Launch the game and create at least one character to generate the save file.
 - Save File Location: Save files must be in the standard Steam Proton directory